Skip site navigation (1)Skip section navigation (2)

 certain modes) moves the mouse, handles the characters sent back

-sion would result.
+that only confusion would result.

-responses to use the SGR 1006 xterm mouse protocol.
+expects the responses to use the SGR 1006 xterm mouse protocol.

 The xterm mouse protocol is used by other terminal emulators.

-The terminal database uses building-blocks for the various xterm
+The terminal database uses building blocks for the various xterm

-mouse protocols which can be used in customized terminal descrip-
+mouse protocols usable in customized terminal descriptions.

 The terminal database building blocks for this mouse feature also